 Now for the terrible news: Out-of-work Marylanders eligible to receive unemployment benefits, some of whom have been waiting several months for human contact with Maryland’s Labor Department, still anxiously await approval of their benefits.

 As of June 6, 2021, unemployed Marylanders still wait for their benefits to be paid in some form or another.

 Hundreds of unemployed Marylanders are taking to social media to express their frustrations over navigating the Department of Labor’s new online unemployment portal, Beacon 2.0.

 Others have tagged the Labor Department’s Twitter account or replied to the department’s tweets, demanding answers about why they cannot speak with a live agent on the phone and why their emails have gone unanswered.

-Others say that they received notices of overpayments of benefits and incorrect tax statements.
+And some say they received notices of overpayments of benefits and incorrect tax statements.

-Some claimants say they’ve been waiting months for their unemployment benefits.
+Some of the claimants shared that they’ve been waiting months for their unemployment benefits.

 Need to know what taking so long with these benefits.
 I’ve been waiting since September with no update.
 I have kids to support and I’m on the verge of losing everything because of this!
 Money was provide from the governor to hire more employees for what?

 I have been waiting since 12/16/2020 and they still ask me for more documents, it is not enough for them with my Driver license and my SS,I have sent them everything and more.I sent a message on this page and nobody answers, three days ago what a way to play on people’s nerves